solowt/Client-side-viewshed/readme.md

 	      	inputGeometry: e.mapPoint, // observer position
 	        radius: 2000, // radius in meters
 	        pixelWidth: 20, // resolution of viewshed in meters.  width of each pixel
-	        observerHeight: 2, // height of the observer in meters
-	        objectHeight: 0, // height of the thing you're looking for, 0 for ground }).then(polygon => { // resolves to polygon geometry
+	        observerHeight: 2 // height of the observer in meters }).then(polygon => { // resolves to polygon geometry

     	let g = new Graphic({